permasigner/permasigner/docs/usage/run-on-linux.md

 * Open a terminal using Ctrl + Shift + T on most Linux distros
 * Install bzip2 and binutils using your package manager of choice; ex. `sudo apt install bzip2 binutils`
-* Clone this repository with `git clone https://github.com/permasigner/permasigner && cd permasigner`
-    * If this fails, install git with your package manager of choice; ex. `sudo apt install git`.
+* Install permasigner with `pip install -U git+https://github.com/permasigner/permasigner`

 {% hint style="info" %}
 If you have extra entitlements, append the `-e` flag when running the script.
 If you don't know what this means, you can ignore this.